mathiashsteffensen/emerald/README.md

 1. Don't have a separate lexer & parser.
 2. Turn the lexer into a stack machine since templates can be infinitely nested (or as deep as the stack allows)

-And since I prefer the performance of having the parser & lexer separate (they run in parallel) I went with option 2, but this significantly increases the complexity of the lexer.
+And since I prefer the performance of having the parser & lexer separate (they run in parallel) I went with option 2 (not fully implemented yet, nested templates would throw errors right now), but this significantly increases the complexity of the lexer.

 ### Parser